blockdeep/pallet-collator-staking/README.md

 ### Setup Considerations

 While it is desired to set `MaxStakedCandidates` and `MaxStakers` to a reasonably high value, bear in mind this may significantly impact block weight consumption.
 We recommend to measure the weights and set values that in the worst case do not occupy more than a sane limit, like ~10% of the block's total weight.

-The number of `DesiredCandidates` must be lower than the worst-case session length, as otherwise not all collators (and their stakers) will receive the rewards because rewards are distributed for one collator per block.

 ### Dependencies